 There are many different ways we can take care of customer satisfaction, here are a few ways and tips highlighted from the same article written by Yeager;

 CSAT = Customer Satisfaction

 Many new teams begin tracking quality by measuring customer satisfaction (CSAT).
 Using a number of tools, you can send customers a satisfaction survey at the end of each support interaction, giving them an easy way to share feedback and provide commentary on what they did and didn’t like.
 CSAT surveys should be kept short so that people actually reply; asking just one additional question can prevent customers from responding.

 Customer Effort Score (CES) is a measure of the amount of work a customer felt they had to do to get their issue solved.
 Customers who have to write in several times, repeat their requests, or search for hours trying to find a way to contact you would all report a “high effort experience.”

 Net Promoter Score (NPS), which measures loyalty by asking customers how likely they are to recommend your product to others.
 Customers are then separated into three categories, based on their response: promoters, passives, and detractors.

 As you do your part you can always count on us to do ours!
-We will gladly take your responsibility upon us to give good customer satisfaction and potentially those nine new customers!
+We will gladly take your responsibility upon us to increase customer satisfaction and potentially gain those nine new customers!